Install Kubernetes using kubeadm

 -

-2 GB or more of RAM per machine (any less will leave little room for your apps), 2 CPUs or more.
+2 GB or more of RAM per machine (any less will leave little room for other apps), 2 CPUs or more.

 --ignore-preflight-errors=NumCPU,Mem

-flag to ignore the preflight error whenkubeadm init
+flag can also be used to ignore the preflight error onkubeadm init

 orkubeadm join